Greenbone, GVM and OpenVAS how are they connected

 All questions in this forum are answered on voluntary basis.
 Therefore please don’t expect immediate responses.
 This is a forum for individuals to exchange experiences and problems about a Free Software project and not to get instance advises from the developers to fix your current issue.

-If you are using a self-compiled version of our GVM stack (our Greenbone Source Edition) or from an external third party like a distribution please always check if you can reproduce the same behavior with our Greenbone Community Edition Virtual Machine.
+If you are using a self-compiled version of our GVM stack (our Greenbone Source Edition) or from an external third party like a distribution please always check if you can reproduce the same behavior with our GSM Trial VM.
 If we are able to reproduce your issue it will be much easier to fix.